Support for family and friends

 Supporting lifestyle changes

-Many men with prostate cancer say they want to keep things as normal as possible.
+But many men with prostate cancer say they want to keep things as normal as possible.
 They may want to manage any side effects, or changes they’re experiencing, themselves.
+For example, changing their diet, getting more active or learning other ways to look after themselves.
 This is called self-management.
 It means being actively involved in looking after your own health and wellbeing.
-For example, changing your diet, getting more active or learning other ways to look after yourself.
-It also involves being aware of any changes to your health and letting your doctor or nurse know about them.
+It also involves being aware of any changes to their health and letting their doctor or nurse know about them.

-But not all men will want, or be able, to make changes to their lifestyle.
-For some it may take a long time to make any changes, especially if they’ve been doing something for a long time.
-But remember that making small changes gradually can still make a big difference to their health and the way they feel.
+For some men it may take a long time to make any changes.
+But making small changes gradually can still make a big difference to their health and the way they feel.
 Supporting your loved one to make positive lifestyle changes can help keep them motivated.

 Going to appointments